My 2025 Reading Recap

 Let’s look back at my year of books!
 Every year I participate in the Goodreads Reading Challenge, setting myself a numerical goal of books to read, as well as some more abstract goals.
 This year I set myself an easily attainable numerical goal, though I did end up losing sight of some of my larger objectives.

-My 2018 Reading Challenge Recap
+Continue reading My 2019 Reading Challenge Recap